- Online Security

-If you’re selling handmade goods or unique digital downloads, Etsy has over 50 million active users buying and selling so you’ll have no problem finding customers.
+If you’re selling handmade goods or unique digital downloads, Etsy has over 89 million buyers so you’ll have no problem finding customers.
 You don’t have to worry about creating a website or finding people to buy your products.
 Etsy handles that for you.

 But as your business grows, you may find that Etsy doesn’t allow you to do some of the things you need to, so building your own website is a necessity.

 If you do have your own website, some suggest you close your Etsy shop and give up on Etsy entirely.
-But given the fact that Etsy brought in over $87 million in the third quarter of 2016 alone, do you really think that’s the best advice?
+But given the fact that Etsy’s annual merchandise sales volume amounted to 10.28 billion, do you really think that’s the best advice?

 Instead of closing your Etsy store, why not connect it to a Wix website?
 This creates a free way to bring traffic to your website.